Below is my diary regarding my:

 I then started to look online for any kind of electric cart that I could rent (even though I was skeptical that I could store it outside my apartment in the rain, and I was a bit concerned on how to get it up and down the three steps right outside my apartment).

-Instead, I discovered something that turned out to be miraculous called a knee scooter, and found a local company that could deliver it to my home.
+Instead, I discovered something that turned out to be miraculous called a knee scooter (or knee walker), and found a local company that could deliver it to my home.
 You have to read my testimonial on why the knee scooter beats crutches.
 I was also very lucky that the bus system around my city is stellar.
 The buses are very modern, and they lean towards the sidewalk and out flips a ramp so that people like myself on scooters can come up and down very easily and fast (without needing the slow ramps or lifts that people on wheelchairs require).
 I started using the bus daily once I had the knee scooter.
 Without either of those two amenities, it would have been torturous for me to recover from my injury by spending most of my time indoors in an apartment during the rainy winter Seattle months.

 October 26, 2013 — I went to the doctor’s office as scheduled, in order to replace the splint with a fiberglass cast.
 This was much better and sturdier than the splint.
 No wool, cloth and other material coming out anymore as was the case with the splint in the second week.
 Also much more compact and little movement within the new cast.
 The doctor recommended keeping this on for 4-6 weeks.
 I am not sure why I was ever put into the splint in the first place as the cast is definitely superior.
 It seems like some people prefer the splint, but I would not recommend it.

-Early-December 2013 — the doctor allowed me to get out of the cast and into the boot (same boot that I was given on October 14, which I had only used for a day prior to getting into the splint).
+December 4, 2013 — the doctor allowed me to get out of the cast and into the boot (same boot that I was given on October 14, which I had only used for a day prior to getting into the splint).
 She said that I was getting into the boot faster than most people.
 I was in the splint for 2 weeks and the fiberglass cast for 6 weeks prior to getting into the boot.
 According to most modern accelerated protocols, 8 weeks before getting into a boot is slow, but in the USA, accelerated non-surgical protocols are not as commonly followed as in Europe.
 The doctor did the Thompson test and said there was some mild movement in my right foot after she pressed on the right calf.
 So we were both very pleased at the recovery.

 The doctor gave me three wedges to put in the long boot, and asked me to remove one after every week if I remember correctly.